What Is the Cause of Sinus Infection?

 Do sinus infections go away?

-Yes, sinus infections often go away on their own.
+Yes, most sinus infections go away on their own.
 Your body’s immune system can fight off most mild viral and bacterial diseases.
-In fact, many sinus infections clear up entirely without the need for medical intervention.
+In fact, most sinus infections clear up entirely without the need for antibiotics within 10 days.

 To help the infection run its course quickly, you should prioritize bed rest and increase your daily fluid intake.
 Applying warm compresses to your face also relieves sinus pressure while your body heals.
 If your symptoms show steady improvement over a week, your immune system is successfully managing the infection.